Projects - The Governor General's Horse Guards Canadian Household Cavalry

 In this context, it is, perhaps, easy to regard the regalia carried by the Governor General’s Horse Guards Cavalry Squadron as extravagantly out of place in the modern world.
 However, these items are more than artefacts of another age, and far more than simple props of pageantry.

-Members of the Horse Guards have wielded the very same steel swords and red plumed helmets for more than a century.
+Members of the Horse Guards have wielded the same steel swords and red plumed helmets for more than a century.
 Moreover, the pattern of these tokens were set by our antecedents in the old world Household Cavalry regiments well before Samuel de Champlain set foot in New France.

 Our regalia symbolise our fellowship with the cavaliers who came before us, and are the outward manifestations of a covenant of public service unimpaired by the march of time or the convulsions of fashion.